gosh-sh/TVM-Solidity-Compiler/API.md

 the `value`.
 * `128` - message carries all the remaining balance of the current smart contract.
 Parameter `value` is ignored.
 The contract's balance will be equal to zero after the message processing.
-* `64` - carries funds equal to the `value` parameter plus all the remaining value of the inbound message (that initiated the contract execution).

 Parameter `flag` can also be modified: